Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • Adequate sleep – 7-9 hours consistently

-• Reducing ultra-processed foods – high in inflammatory compounds
+• Reducing ultra-processed foods and alcohol – as they are high in inflammatory compounds

 Hormone Balance

-Even if your cycles seem regular, underlying hormone imbalances can affect fertility.
+Even if your cycles seem regular, underlying hormone imbalances or gynaecological conditions can affect fertility.
 In your 30s and 40s, you might be dealing with:

 • Progesterone decline (shorter luteal phases)